Sustainable Fish and Seafood

 - The Global Aquaculture Alliance (GAA) www.gaalliance.org

-- Banana prawns, Spencer Golf king prawns, NZ Hoki, smoked cod and Western Australian rock lobster are all MSC certified.
+- Australian banana prawns, Spencer Gulf kings prawns, NZ Hoki and Ling, smoked cod and Western Australian rock lobster are MSC certified.

 Look for this sign on the pack

-We are committed to supporting our suppliers on this journey.
-We will work with our suppliers to improve the sustainability of our seafood supply chain.
+We are committed to supporting our suppliers who actively pursue sustainable fishing practices.
 We recognise that certification takes time and resources and we will work with our suppliers to achieve this goal.

-Where appropriate, we will co-invest under our Fresh Food Future program for sustainability improvements and certification of fisheries supplying our products.
+Where appropriate, we have co-invested for sustainability improvements and certification of fisheries supplying our products.

 In support of our suppliers we have provided: